anvilproject/anvil-portal/content/learn/investigators/setting-up-lab-accounts.md

 ### Budgets, Alerting, and Reporting

-Likely the most important advice in this guide is **monitor your spending** so you can shut down unexpectedly expensive activities before they have time to accumulate excessive cost.
+The most important advice in this guide is **monitor your spending** so you can shut down unexpectedly expensive activities before they have time to accumulate unplanned costs.

-This is accomplished in this guide by scoping GCP budgets and alerts to the level of a Terra Billing Project’s twin Google Billing Project, and by creating fine-grained Terra Billing Projects i.e., one per Data Analysts or one per Data Analyst analysis.
+The ability to monitor spending is accomplished by scoping GCP budgets and alerts to the level of a Terra Billing Project’s twin Google Billing Project and creating fine-grained Terra Billing Projects, i.e., one per Data Analysts or one per Data Analyst analysis.

-As specified in the workflow above, whenever a new workspace is needed the Lab Manager checks to see if a new Terra Billing Project is also needed and if so creates it and sets or updates budgets and alerts.
+As specified in the workflow above, whenever a new workspace is needed, the Lab Manager checks to see if a new Terra Billing Project is also required and, if so, creates it and sets or updates budgets and alerts.

 A few cautions to consider are:

->The Google Cloud billing interface does not provide a way to automatically cancel computations when a spending threshold is reached.
+>The Google Cloud billing interface does not provide an automatic way to cancel computations when spending reaches a given threshold.

->Compute costs are reported with a delay of approximately one day.
+>Google Cloud reports compute costs with a delay of approximately one day.

 ## Lab Setup Guide